e22m4u/js-repository/README.md

 ## Filtering

 Some repository methods accept a settings object that affects the returned result.
-The widest set of such settings has the first parameter of the `find` method, which expects an object containing the set of options listed below.
+The `find` method's first parameter accepts the widest range of options, which are listed below.

 - `where: object` selection object
 - `order: string[]` order specification